hallouser/Login-info-Saver/README.md

 # Login-info-Saver
 A python console app that will memorize your login information.
 This is also my first python repo btw
+To download, you will have to press on "Code" and then click on "Download ZIP"
 <br /> How to use:
 <br />1.
 Open VSCode
 <br />2.
 Open the file for this console app